ivanklak/theory/JS_theory.md

 `const` - immutable.
 A once a `const` is initialized, its value can never be changed again (that work only for primitive types, we can change fields in arrays and in objects).
 Has a block scope.

+**What are the differences between variables created using let, var or const?**

+> - Variables declared using the `var` keyword are scoped to the function in which they are created, or if created outside of any function, to the global object. `let` and `const` are block scoped, meaning they are only accessible within the nearest set of curly braces (function, if-else block, or for-loop).
+> - `var` allows variables to be **hoisted**, meaning they can be referenced in code before they are declared. `let` and `const` will **not allow this**, instead throwing an `error`.
+> - Redeclaring a variable with `var` will not throw an error, but `let` and `const` will.
+> - `let` allows reassigning the variable's value while `const` does not.

 **Copy and change values**

 ```js